-Project Lars Leichert Discovery of lipid-degrading enzymes through functional metaproteomics
+Project Lars Leichert Discovery of tailor-made enzymes through functional metaproteomics

 Background and preliminary work: Metagenomic approaches are widely used for biocatalyst discovery.
 Our group has developed a new methodology that goes beyond the current "DNA-only" metagenomics approaches in enzyme discovery.
 Combining the immediacy of traditional activity-based screening with the independence from lab-cultivability inherent in "meta-omic" approaches, our approach is substantially faster than current state-of-the-art methodology.
-We could already identify several novel lipolytic enzymes from a grease-contaminated soil sample using metaproteomics.
-Through gene synthesis and heterologous expression we can obtain these new biocatalysts in quantity for biochemical characterization.
+We could already identify several novel lipolytic enzymes from environmental samples using metaproteomics.
+Through gene synthesis and heterologous expression we could obtain these new biocatalysts in quantity for biochemical characterization.

-Proposed functional metaproteomics pipeline: Proteins and DNA from a promising habitat (e.g. a hot spring) will be isolated.
-Proteins will be separated on 2 D gels and screened for activity using selected fluorogenic substrates.
-Enantiospecific biocatalysts will be excised from the gel and identified by mass spectrometry.
+Exemplary functional metaproteomics pipeline: Proteins and DNA from a promising habitat (e.g. a hot spring) will be isolated.
+Proteins will be separated on 2 D gels and screened for activity using tailor-made fluorogenic substrates.
+Enantiospecific biocatalysts will then be excised from the gel and identified by mass spectrometry.
 Through synthetic biology the biocatalyst will be obtained in quantity for characterization.

 Work planned: We are looking for a candidate with a strong background in protein biochemistry or a related field.
-Experience with 2D gels and/or biocatalyst research is a plus.
-The successful candidate will screen promising habitats such as hot springs and grease disposal sites for new biocatalysts with desirable properties and develop new assays that go beyond lipid-degrading enzymes.
+Experience in enzymology, 2D gels and/or biocatalyst research is a plus.
+The successful candidate will screen promising habitats such as hot springs and human microbiomes for new biocatalysts with desirable properties and develop new in-gel activity assays.
 Proteins and DNA will be isolated from environmental samples and 2D-zymographybased activity data linked to the environmental DNA encoding these biocatalysts.
-In addition to screening for enantioselectivity, one of the most desirable properties of lipases over standard catalysts, the candidate will establish in-gel assays for new enzyme classes used in industry.
+In addition to screening for enantioselectivity, one of the most desirable properties of enzymes over standard catalysts, the candidate will establish in-gel assays for new enzyme classes used in industry and potentially medicine.
 Selected genes encoding biocatalysts with promising substrate specificity will then be synthesized and biochemically characterized, providing new microbial biocatalysts for hydrolytic substrate conversion.